ibm-cloud-docs/pattern-base-ibm-cloud-satellite/reference-architecture-base-ibm-cloud-satellite.md

 - **Service Management:** Monitoring, Logging, Auditing/Tracking

-The [Introduction to the Architecture Framework](https://cloud.ibm.com/docs/architecture-framework?topic=architecture-framework-intro), provides a consistent approach to design cloud solutions by addressing requirements across a pre-defined set of aspects and domains, which are technology-agnostic architectural areas to consider for any enterprise solution.
+The [Introduction to the architecture framework](https://cloud.ibm.com/docs/architecture-framework?topic=architecture-framework-intro), provides a consistent approach to design cloud solutions by addressing requirements across a pre-defined set of aspects and domains, which are technology-agnostic architectural areas to consider for any enterprise solution.
 It can be used as a guide to make the necessary design and component choices.
 After you have identified the applicable requirements and domains that are in scope, you can evaluate and select the best fit for purpose components for your enterprise cloud solution.

 The Figure 3 shows the domains that are relevant in an {{site.data.keyword.satellitelong_notm}} solution.